tldr-group/vulture/README.md

-# threetures
+# vulture

 [![arXiv](https://img.shields.io/badge/arXiv-1234.56789-b31b1b.svg)](https://arxiv.org/abs/1234.56789)
 [![Huggingface](https://img.shields.io/badge/%F0%9F%A4%97%20Hugging%20Face-checkpoints-orange)](https://huggingface.co/rmdocherty/vulture)

-Convolutional upsampling of DINOv2 features for weakly supervised segmentation.
+Convolutional upsampling of DINOv2 [1] features for weakly supervised segmentation [2].
+In short, we train a bisected U-net to upsample low-resolution features by targeting high-resolution ground truths generated from other methods (_i.e,_ FeatUp [3], LoftUp [4]) which may not scale as nicely in time / memory / generalisability as CNNs.
 Check out the [examples](examples/) to get started!

 ## TODO:

 - Fix train files with new structure
   - update save to also save config
 - Update paper_figures to use new structure
-- checkpoints plus a download script
+- update gui to use new strucutre
 - zenodo for fig data

 ## Contents